If you received a Kindle Fire tablet as a gift, won it in a giveaway, or even if you purchased it from Amazon you may not know which one you have.

 And here is where I show you how.

-(if you don't count the four tablets that also have a 4G version, which I don't in this list).
+(if you don't count those tablets that also have a 4G version, which I don't in this list).

 Here's a list of each device in order from the year it was first released:

 "But which one do I have?" you ask.
 Well, let me show you.

 *I also don't count the Kids Edition tablet in the total count since it's basically one of the tablets from the same year but with a specific amount of memory, cover, and a few other customizations.

 changed the way they label each generation- they're now based on the year a tablet was released.
 The count starts with the first Kindle Fire (2011) which is 1st generation.
 The next year's tablets (2012) are ALL 2nd generation, the third year (2013) are 3rd generation, the fourth year (2014) are 4th generation, and the fifth year (2015) are 5th generation, etc.